 Tummy Tuck (Abdominoplasty)

 Are sit-ups not creating the taut abdomen you desire?
 Have you developed stretch marks as a result of pregnancy?
 Is there a little too much excess skin and fat for which diet and exercise does nothing for?
 If so, then a tummy tuck, also known as abdominoplasty, may be a worthwhile procedure for you.
 A tummy tuck involves removal of the excess skin and fat from the lower abdomen.
 There are a number of different tummy tuck techniques, but our doctors’ technique (liposuction + abdominoplasty = lipoabdominoplasty) works on improving the entire abdomen.
 Our approach at Florida Plastic Surgery Group does not simply address the lower half of the abdomen where skin and fat are removed, because this method leaves many patients with a disproportionate upper abdomen.
-Please visit out tummy tuck candidate page to learn if this procedure can help you achieve your aesthetic goals.
+During your initial consultation, one of our board-certified plastic surgeons will talk with you about your goals and answer any questions you may have.

 A mini-abdominoplasty is ideally suited for patients with limited excess skin and who may have developed stretch marks below the belly button as a result pregnancy.
 A mini-abdominoplasty is performed by a small excision of the lower abdominal fat and skin followed by liposuction of the upper abdomen and love handles to create a feminine contour.
 The abdominal wall is tightened via a minimally invasive approach, which will tighten your abdominal muscles and narrow your waist.
 The belly button is not transposed, and the scar is easily hidden beneath an undergarment or swimsuit.